Unpaid Time for Your Labor

 In addition, employees paid by piece rate, commission, or session work must be separately paid for 10 minute rest periods.
 Every non-exempt employee is entitled to a paid 10 minute rest period for every four hours or major fraction worked.
 Since employees working by commission or piece rate do not receive compensation for rest period, employers must pay this time at the employee’s regular rate of pay.

 Have you accumulated unpaid time?
-Schedule a free consultation with an employment lawyer.
+Schedule a free consultation with an unpaid time lawyer.